wp-plugins/custom-content-type-manager/readme.txt

 In this plugin's settings area, each content-type has a link to "View Sample Templates" -- this page gives you a fully customized example showing demonstrating a custom theme file for your custom content type.

-See the includes/functions.php file in this plugin's directory for some other theme functions that are in development.
+See the wiki page on [Template Functions](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/TemplateFunctions) for more information (and more functions).

 = How do I use a Custom Image Field =

-The trick here is that the custom field stores a foreign key, which points to the wp_posts table where the post_type is an "attachment".
-So you use the get_custom_field() function and pass its output to one of WordPress' built-in image functions.
-For example, put the following code in your theme file (assuming your custom field is named 'my_image_field'):
+The trick here is that the custom field stores a numeric foreign key, which points to the wp_posts table where the post_type is an "attachment".
+Assuming your custom field is named 'my_image_field':

+`<?php print get_custom_image('my_image_field'); ?>`

+This is the same as using the more verbose process:

 `<?php $image_id = get_custom_field('my_image_field'); ?>`
 `<?php print wp_get_attachment_image($image_id, 'full'); ?>`

-See the wiki here: http://code.google.com/p/wordpress-custom-content-type-manager/wiki/CreateImageField
+See the wiki pages about [Creating an Image Field](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/CreateImageField) or about [Template Functions](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/TemplateFunctions).

 = How can I use this plugin to support an eCommerce site? =